 Given the weapon’s historical significance and the striking image of the katana fighting arts, it’s no wonder that the blade is one of the most sought-after Japanese souvenirs.
 Otaku anime nerds and history buffs alike can’t help but become enamored with the Japanese sword because it has been slashing through enemies in media of all kinds through the generations.
 However, those who are interested in purchasing one of these famed Japanese weapons for themselves may be disappointed.
 That is because finding a genuinely authentic katana shop in Tokyo can be quite tricky.
 Due to weapon restrictions in Japan, only a certain number of the blades can be made each year.
 These regulations make it difficult for the weapons’ artisans to uphold the tradition.
 As a result, most authentic katanas today are hundreds of years old.
 They often cost tens of thousands of dollars or more.
 Not to mention a significant amount of paperwork and red tape also gets in the way.
 However, in the face of the restrictions around bladed weapons, artisans have developed high-quality replicas.
 These replicas make great budget-friendly souvenirs for those interested in items representing traditional Japanese culture.

 Regardless of whether you’re a serious collector interested in authentic antiques or you’re simply looking to satisfy your passion for Japanese culture with a high-quality replica, rest assured that there is a katana shop in Tokyo that has you covered.
-The following are a handful of the best shops we’ve found for purchasing either authentic katana or high-quality replicas.
+The next time you visit Japan, be sure to check out these locations to see real katana swords in Tokyo!